rancher/rancher/README.md

 Read the full release [notes](https://github.com/rancher/rancher/releases/tag/v0.41.0).

-To get automated notifications of our latest release, you can watch the announcements catogory in our [forums](http://forums.rancher.com/c/announcements).
+To get automated notifications of our latest release, you can watch the announcements category in our [forums](http://forums.rancher.com/c/announcements).

 ## Installation